motsgar/inventory-manager/README.md

 The UI is a basic html UI that doesn't yet have any fancy css.
 Even if the application visually isn't

 I had to drop the feature of item locations possibly being other items, as I didn't really manage my time well to implement any additional features.
+Other courses took more time than expected.
 Something else to this category of features would be eg. ability to search and filter based on properties.
+Some features took more time to implement that I originally thought.
+Eg. dynamic frontend ui for button popups.
+Also I had surprise problems with https redirects.

+I hope that it is ok, that the "finnishing touches" will be implemented on monday evening.

 ### Finalizations that would be done after the night of the official deadline

 -   Deletion of categories, locations and items (item instance / count deletion works)
 -   Cleaner UI
 -   Better error messages for invalid inputs
+-   Kind of related to the previous one, but fix python type hints complaining about stuff being None

 ## Features